The Nest

 Go Back To Previous Page

-Hitting the world of real estate means that you’re going to hear a lot of talk about agents, brokers, as well as lawyers, and other job titles.
+Hitting the real estate world means you’re going to hear a lot of talk about agents, brokers, lawyers, and other job titles.
 The agent and broker are the twocharacter traits of a real estate agent: Real Estate Agent vs Broker most significant roles you’ll have to play in a real estate transaction.
 Both agents and brokers are there to act on a party’s behalf, but what do they do?
-How are they different: Real Estate broker vs. agent vs. realtor.
+How are they different: Real Estate broker vs. agent vs. realtor?

-Nevertheless, brokers can work independently, own a real estate brokerage, or get contracted as freelancers.
+Nevertheless, brokers can work independently, own a real estate brokerage, or be contracted freelancers.

-There are a lot of subtle differences between brokers and agents.
-Knowing which is which and why you have to work with the right one is essential.
+There are many subtle differences between brokers and agents.
+Knowing which is which and why you need to work with the right one is essential.

 1) What Does A Real Estate Agent Do?

 A real estate agent is someone who passed the real estate test, got certified, and is looking to start working on selling homes.
-Agents are there to help put together offers, and show houses, help you negotiate, and also facilitate contract negotiations.
+Agents help put together offers and show houses, help you negotiate, and facilitate contract negotiations.
 They’re the ones who drop off offers and also hand you the keys.

-The best way to describe it is that they are the people who do “on the ground” work.
-They advertise, network, are active on social media and do the hustle all day long.
+The best way to describe them is that they are the people who do “on-the-ground” work.
+They advertise and network, are active on social media, and hustle all day long.
 There are many types of real estate agents.

 Who Does A Real Estate Agent Work For?

-A real estate agent generally gets hired by a real estate firm, and they can’t work on their own in most cases simply because of the legal red tape.
+A real estate agent is generally hired by a real estate firm, and they can’t work independently in most cases simply because of the legal red tape.

-Besides, many agents prefer to work for someone else while they get a grip on the overall real estate market.
+Besides, many agents prefer to work for someone else while they study the overall real estate market.

 2) What Does A Real Estate Broker Do?